2BDM/programming_for_iot_applications_project/device_connector/README.md

 - BMP180: atmospheric pressure - [library](https://github.com/adafruit/Adafruit_Python_BMP) ~ DEPRECATED (sensor is not made anymore)
 - GY-30/BH1750: light sensor - [library](https://github.com/adafruit/Adafruit_CircuitPython_BH1750)

+The device agent programs can work even if the required libraries needed for the sensor are not available - in this case, they will work as random number generators.

-Each agent was developed in such a way that the program can be ran in standalone mode as a way to test both the presence of the libraries and of the sensor
+Each agent was developed in such a way that the program can be ran in standalone mode as a way to test both the presence of the libraries and of the sensor on the current system/venv/container.

+---

+## API

+The device connector provides the following ways to communicate:

+- To get the measurements of the sensors, it is needed to subscribe to the corresponding MQTT topics.
+Since there can be multiple sensors measuring the same quantity (as is the case with temperature), one can choose to either pick one measurement only, or to use MQTT topic wildcards.
+The general topic syntax is:

+    smartGreenhouse/*device_id*/*sensor_id*/*measured_quantity*

+  which means it is possible to subscribe to 'smartGreenhouse/1/*/temperature' in order to get all possible temperature measurements.
+- To submit commands to the actuators (water delivery strategy, illumination strategy)), it is needed to publish messages in the topics related to the actuators